msiotprojects/hello-world/README.md

 # hello-world
 Practice workflows
-I know a bit about old source code controil, but GIT is all new to me
+I know a bit about old source code control, but GIT is all new to me